 You can read more about the project here.

-“Electoral Dis-connection: The Limits of Re-Election In Contexts of Weak Overall Accountability” (Job Market Paper, Revise and Resubmit, Journal of Politics)
+“Electoral Dis-connection: The Limits of Re-Election In Contexts of Weak Overall Accountability” (Journal of Politics, 83(4):October 2021.)

 Holding politicians accountable through re-election has long been a focus of empirical work, yet results are mixed as to whether electoral accountability works in practice.
 I offer a new theory of voter behavior to explain why electoral accountability may break down.
 Where voters perceive a greater likelihood of malfeasance in a second term, information about good performance in the first term becomes irrelevant to predicting good performance in the second.
 Accordingly, voters turn to other accountability institutions for assurance that re-elected incumbents will perform well.
 I test this argument in the context of mayoral politics in Peru.
 In a conjoint experiment embedded in an original survey, respondents prefer challengers even when explicitly informed the incumbent performed well, and the effect is strongest among those who doubt good performance will continue if re-elected.
 Using a regression discontinuity design, I then show that mayors face a significant incumbency disadvantage, and that neither good performance nor voters' access to performance information enables mayors to overcome it.
 Instead, it is voter trust in accountability institutions that helps attenuate anti-incumbency bias.
 Together, these results suggest that attempts to improve electoral accountability by expanding voter access to performance information may prove inadequate without strong central-level oversight, and, more broadly, that re-election may fail to generate political accountability when other accountability institutions are weak.

 “Rewarding Performance in Disaster Response: Evidence from Local Governments in